akalongman/ubuntu-configuration/README.md

   - Lastly restart lightdm: `sudo service lightdm restart`
 - **Apt Auto Remove Problem**
   - I read that it's possible `apt-autoremove` may accidentally remove `xubuntu-desktop`, `ubuntu-desktop` and LightDM reports no errors.
-    - The `ubuntu-desktop` will load the Unity interface
+    - The `ubuntu-desktop` will load the Gnome interface
     - The `xubuntu-desktop` will load a different interface I'm not familiar with
     - To Fix: `sudo apt-get install ubuntu-desktop`
   - **If you are using Gnome**, try following the post at [OMGUbuntu](http://www.omgubuntu.co.uk/2016/05/install-gnome-3-20-ubuntu-16-04-lts)